tm-a-t/TGPy/guide/docs/basics/code.md

 ## Power of Python

-All Python possibilities are available, including module imports and function definitions.

-Moreover, you can use most Telegram features in your code.
+All Python possibilities are available, including **module imports** and **function definitions**.
+Moreover, you can use most of Telegram features inside your code.
 Try this:

 ```python
 msg.reply('Hello!')
 ```

-This will reply to the current message with „Hello!“
+This will force your user to reply to the current message with „Hello!“

-## Variables
+### Variables

-Since defined variables are saved automatically, you can use them in following messages:
+Since defined variables are saved automatically, you can use the variables from previous messages:

 ```python
 phrase = 'TGPy is awesome'